lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 and compare operations, but are unable to ensure that the `seed` and `expandedKey` match.

-If the check is done and the seed and the `expandedKey` are not consistent, the recipient MUST reject the private key as malformed.
+If the check is done and the `seed` and the `expandedKey` are not consistent, the recipient MUST reject the private key as malformed.

 The seed consistency check consists of regenerating the expanded form from the seed via `ML-DSA.KeyGen_internal` and ensuring it is bytewise equal to the value presented in the private key.

+{{example-bad}} includes some examples of inconsistent seeds and expanded private keys.

 # Security Considerations